wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 > For instance An encrypted address and value might look exactly as an unencrypted one.
 The value actually being also encrypted to show a different (possibly small) amount.

-References:
+References :
-1. Feathercoin forum thread :
+1. Feathercoin forum thread
 https://forum.feathercoin.com/index.php?/topic/7643-dev-private-blockchain-addresses-dark-blockchain/
 https://forum.feathercoin.com/index.php?/topic/7523-proposed-anonimity-feature-the-dark-blockchain/